August 01, 2019

 "Dr. Wiley didn't think I had a mitral valve problem.
 He thought I had hypertrophic cardiomyopathy," George says.

-"A community hospital doesn't treat HCM that often," Dr. Wiley says.
+"Most community hospitals don't have the ability to treat HCM using a multispecialty approach, and may see these patients less frequently," Dr. Wiley says.
 "As an academic medical center, we have the expertise from treating a large number of patients and a multispecialty program."
-The care team includes heart rhythm specialists, called electrophysiologists, interventional cardiologists, imaging specialists in general cardiology and cardiothoracic surgeons.
+The care team includes heart rhythm specialists, interventional cardiologists, imaging specialists in general cardiology and cardiothoracic surgeons.

 HCM is a disorganization of the heart muscle fibers that causes the heart muscle (myocardium) to abnormally thicken (hypertrophied).
 The thickened heart muscle can make it harder for the heart to pump blood.